akash-kaul/akash-kaul/README.md

 </h1>

 ## About Me 😁
 I'm a Software Engineer in the San Francisco Bay Area.
 I studied Computer Science at Washington University in St. Louis.
-Some of my interests include graph databases, machine learning, and backend development.
-I'm especially passionate about the intersection of medicine and technology, including bioinformatics and medical NLP.
+My interests include graph databases, machine learning, and backend development.
+I'm especially passionate about the intersection of medicine and technology, including bioinformatics, medical NLP, and healthcare technologies.

 ## Reach Out 📫